Szymon-Czuszek/SAS-Data-Science/README.md

 ## Importing Data in SAS

 [ImportTXT](SAS/ImportTXT): This script, ImportTXT.sas, demonstrates how to import data from a text file into a SAS dataset.
-Here’s a breakdown:

 DATA Step (salary):